 The Spanish is surprise on a few levels: I have a personal connection to speaking and thinking in Spanish because of living with a host family in Ecuador as a student.
 Ecuador is where I decided to end my studies in architecture and pursue painting.
-My Ecua-familia (our name for our relationship) and I have maintained very close ties over numerous return trips, fathers days, a wedding, exhibition openings in Quito, visits to each others’ homes, over almost twenty years.
-They will share in my appreciation of this collaborative Broadside very much, I think, for all the layers of meaning embedded in this poem from Dominican Ecuadorian poet, Michelle Moncayo.
+My Ecua-familia (our name for our relationship) and I have maintained very close ties over numerous return trips—father’s days, a wedding, exhibition openings in Quito, visits to each others’ homes—over almost twenty years.
+They will share in my appreciation of this broadside very much, I think, for all the layers of meaning embedded in this poem.

 This poem was chosen in response to Meghan Keane’s painting, “Rollers”—can you talk about the experience of finding words that were in conversation with the image?
 What leapt out first from the art?
 A particular image?
 A mood?
 A line?

-The image of the rollers in hair–-not taken out, but in the process–-reminded me of my great aunts, aunts, and women in my community who would take part in the ritual of doing their hair.
-There were usually hours set aside just to dedicate to hair, but there was also the bonding, gossiping, and advice-giving in kitchens, living rooms, and salons.
+The image of the rollers in hair—not taken out, but in the process—reminded me of my great aunts, aunts, and other women in my community who would take part in the ritual of doing their hair.
+There were usually hours set aside and dedicated to hair, but there was also the bonding, gossiping, and advice-giving in kitchens, living rooms, and salons.
 There were usually kids running around, the loud punctuation of laughter, and a mix of Spanish and English.
 It was a mix of working immigrant mothers and single moms.

-The wave-like movement of the rollers in the hair reminded me of the wave-like rolling of their wrists to roll up the rollers, then the rolling out.
-At the same time, it was layered with the movement of ocean waves, particularly of the Dominican Republic as an island.
-For me, this singular moment in “Rollers” represented many moments in diaspora–a conversation that spans time, space, and language.
+The wave-like movement of the rollers reminded me of the wave-like rolling of women’s wrists to roll up the rollers then roll them out.
+This is layered with the movement of ocean waves, particularly as the Dominican Republic is an island.
+For me, this singular moment in “Rollers” represented many moments in diaspora—a conversation that spans time, space, and language.
 In a way, the hair and rollers are a vessel for that.

-I also really loved how bright and contrasting the yellow was, especially alongside the blue.
+I also really loved how bright and contrasting the yellow is, especially alongside the blue.
 It reminded me of candles (going back to ritual), and ocean.